Skip to main content

 The sites

-SkinSilo is one of the biggest CSGO reward sites, you’ll earn credits by doing surveys, downloading apps and a bunch of other really boring tasks.
-Your first dollar or so will be easy and you’ll get it by confirming your email, entering your referral code and claiming the daily bonus.
-From there earning will go much slower consider the easy tasks will only pay a few cents each, but there’s also offers you can do that pays much more but those will take more time to complete.
+SkinSilo is one of the biggest CS2 reward sites, you’ll earn credits by doing surveys, downloading apps, and a bunch of other boring tasks.
+Your first dollar or so will be easy and you’ll get it by confirming your email, entering your referral code, and claiming the daily bonus.
+From there earning will go much slower considering the easy tasks will only pay a few cents each, but there are also offers you can do that pays much more but those will take more time to complete.

-Use referral code “tradeplz” to support Tradeplz.com (and for a extra $0.25 to your account)
+Use referral code “tradeplz” to support Tradeplz.com (and for an extra $0.25 to your account)

-CSGOPoints is also one of these “do boring stuff and get skins” kind of sites.
-At first glance it looks like a site made in MSpaint which can be a bit off putting, but it’s basically the exact same concept as SkinSilo, you’ll even find the same offers and tasks on both sites.
+CS2Points is also one of these “do boring stuff and get skins” kind of sites.
+At first glance, it looks like a site made in MSPaint which can be a bit off-putting, but it’s the exact same concept as SkinSilo, you’ll even find the same offers and tasks on both sites.

 points2shop logo

-Points2Shop is a reward site that’s been around for a long time now, you can’t get skins as a reward here, but there’s Steam wallet funds available as rewards, and that works just as good, just get the gift cards and buy the skins you want for your newly earned Steam funds.
-Considering they’re been around for many years and have grown to be quite a large site they have a bunch of different ways of earning, way more options then the two above sites.
-There’s also the option to recruit people to Points2Shop in order to earn on the site.
+Points2Shop is a reward site that’s been around for a long time now, you can’t get skins as a reward here, but there are Steam wallet funds available as rewards, and that works just as well, just get the gift cards and buy the skins you want for your newly earned Steam funds.
+Considering they’re been around for many years and have grown to be quite a large site they have a bunch of different ways of earning, way more options than the two above sites.
+There’s also the option to recruit people to Points2Shop to earn on the site.

 prizerebel logo

-PrizeRebel is very similar to Points2shop, you can earn Steam gift cards (or any other reward) by doing surveys, offers, downloading apps or any other boring task.
-This site is also well established and have been around much longer then SkinSilo and CSGOpoints.
+PrizeRebel is very similar to Points2shop, you can earn Steam gift cards (or any other reward) by doing surveys, offers, downloading apps, or any other boring task.
+This site is also well-established and has been around much longer than SkinSilo and CS2points.

-Give one of these sites a go, but if you feel like they’re not for you, don’t feel forced to keep using them, instead stop and try something ells.
-It’s not worth doing something you really don’t want to for a few free CS:GO skins.
+Give one of these sites a go, but if you feel like they’re not for you, don’t feel forced to keep using them, instead stop and try something else.
+It’s not worth doing something you don’t want to for a few free CS2 skins.

-There’s plenty of sites that do CSGO skin giveaways and quite often you’ll stumble upon giveaways with a lot of valuable skins as prizes, sadly the chances of winning any giveaway is crazy low.
-Entering giveaways is very easy and free (I only recommend that you join free ones) but you can’t expect to win anything really, it’s not a stable method of getting your first CSGO items, that being said..
+There are plenty of sites that do CS2 skin giveaways and quite often you’ll stumble upon giveaways with a lot of valuable skins as prizes, sadly the chances of winning any giveaway are crazy low.
+Entering giveaways is very easy and free (I only recommend that you join free ones) but you can’t expect to win anything really, it’s not a stable method of getting your first CS2 items, that being said.
 There’s always a tiny tiny chance of winning.

-Some of these raffles will ask you to do simple tasks to earn more entries, don’t feel obligated to do them all, only do the ones you feel comfortable with doing, the chances of winning doesn’t even increase that much when doing these extra tasks.
-Here’s a list of sites that regularly host CSGO giveaways.
+Some of these raffles will ask you to do simple tasks to earn more entries, don’t feel obligated to do them all, only do the ones you feel comfortable with doing, the chances of winning don’t even increase that much when doing these extra tasks.
+Here’s a list of sites that regularly host CS2 giveaways.

-• Doing a quick search for CSGO giveaways on Youtube (sorted by recent videos) will give you a bunch of Youtubers that are hosting giveaways right now.
+• Doing a quick search for CS2 giveaways on YouTube (sorted by recent videos) will give you a bunch of Youtubers that are hosting giveaways right now.
 How legit these giveaways are I can’t answer, you have to decide that for yourself for each of these giveaways.

 I’ll include how much you can expect to earn per hour, and let me warn you, it ain’t pretty, you will NOT earn much doing this.

-Idle-Empire let’s you idle on servers and they pay you for the time you spend on these servers.
-You’ll get 1 point/minute, and a key will cost you around 30,000 points, mean you have to idle for 500 hours to get a key.
-Which is just insane, they also have surveys that you can do to earn more of these points, and it’s clear that they want you to earn by doing these surveys because being afk for 500 hours to get one key isn’t viable.
+Idle-Empire lets you idle on servers and they pay you for the time you spend on these servers.
+You’ll get 1 point/minute, and a key will cost you around 30,000 points, meaning you have to idle for 500 hours to get a key.
+This is just insane, they also have surveys that you can do to earn more of these points, and it’s clear that they want you to earn by doing these surveys because being AFK for 500 hours to get one key isn’t viable.

 As you can see idling is by far the worst option on the list.